-The band has played at the Clarksburg Field Days and the Circleville Pumpkin Show every year for almost 70 years.
+The band has played at the Clarksburg Field Days for over 60 years.
 In 1980 the band was invited by Congressman Clarence Miller to play a concert at the steps to the U. S. Capitol Building in Washington D. C. This was to celebrate the 100th Anniversary of the Adelphi Community Band.